anandu06dev/ng4StarterKit/README.md

 ## Modules

 It's mandatory to maintain a clear module structure and split code into reusable blocks.
 A common practice in Angular is to classify modules into different categories.
 The Angular guidelines for creating NgModules defines multiple types.
 The **Service module** shares it's content application wide as singletons.
-While **domain modules** encapsulate blocks of code that is not intended to be used outside that module, makes **feature modules** a good candidate for the **bounded context** pattern. **Shared modules** contain the most commonly used code to be reused in feature modules.
+While **domain modules** encapsulate blocks of code that is not intended to be used outside that module, makes **domain modules** a good candidate for the **bounded context** pattern. **Shared modules** contain the most commonly used code to be reused in feature modules.
 The **root module** may own an unlimited amount of feature modules.
 For a more complete overview, visit the following website https://angular.io/guide/module-types#summary-of-ngmodule-categories

 That is, the entry point is the root module.
 Angular's module system gives a clean design response: